llafuente/js-2dmath/docs/transitions.markdown

 ## Transitions
   Stability: 2 (fixes / performance improvements)

-  @TODO expand all function, do not generate with loops
+  *todo*: expand all function, do not generate with loops
 * **LINK_CHAIN** = 1
 * **LINK_STOP** = 2
 * **LINK_IGNORE** = 3